inumella-sricharan/Enron-POI-detection/README.md

 $Y_{i \rightarrow j}^{'} =  \[ \max \( Y_{i \rightarrow j} \hspace{0.15cm} \epsilon \hspace{0.15cm} Y) \] + 1$<br>
 $\text{Here, } Y_{i \rightarrow j}^{'} \text{ is the shifted anomaly score}$<br>
 $\text{where Y is the complete set of anomaly scores from }f_\theta$<br>
-$\text{Here we are making negative anomaly scores into much higher positive scores.
-And the positive anomaly scores will be relatively lower positive among the transformed scores.}$<br>
+Here we are making negative anomaly scores into much higher positive scores.
+And the positive anomaly scores will be relatively lower positive among the transformed scores.<br>
-$\text{Also we are making sure that the minimum of newly transformed score is 1 or more}$.<br>
+Also we are making sure that the minimum of newly transformed score is 1 or more.<br>

 ### <ins>creating the transition matrix</ins><br>
 Usually for pagerank algorithm the transition matrix is formed out of the adjacency matrix in which each entry indicates wether an edge exists from (node i --> node j) (1) or not (0).<br>